pagopa/interop-core-deployment/README.md

 ## APIGW - Automated opening PR on interop-infra
-In case of a pull request modifies a microservice version in `commons/<environment>/images.yaml` for one of the exposed services (`api-gateway`, `authorization-server-node`, `backend-for-frontend`, `m2m-gateway`), the apigw-automation workflow detects the updated values and opens/updates a dedicated PR (one per affected environment) on [`interop-infra`](https://github.com/pagopa/interop-infra),
+In case of a pull request modifies a microservice version in `commons/<environment>/images.yaml` for one or more the exposed services (`api-gateway`, `authorization-server-node`, `backend-for-frontend`, `m2m-gateway`), the apigw-automation workflow detects the updated values and opens/updates a dedicated PR (one per affected environment) on [`interop-infra`](https://github.com/pagopa/interop-infra),